jasonbayton/11ty/_src/blog/2023/10/pixel-8-software-support.md

 This is good news for Pixel customers.
 Though it may appear as if guaranteed zero-day updates are being dropped, in reality Google are foregoing a rigid schedule in favour of better-tested, more reliable updates overall, they may just not arrive on the same day every month.

+Finally, Google also promise component availability for the full period of support, ensuring for as long as Google provides updates, customers and organisations will be able to repair their devices.
+That's a pretty big deal.

 ## Another nail in the coffin for 3 years of support

 To save rewording what I wrote in the Fairphone article: